wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-secure-administrators/includes/enforce-secure-devices.md

 ## Ensure that administrators use compliant devices

-It’s best practice to ensure that devices used for administrative tasks comply with your security policies.
-For example, an organization might require that users can only access sensitive resources by using devices that are managed by your organization.
+You should ensure that devices used for administrative tasks comply with your security policies.
+For example, an organization might require users to access sensitive resources only by using devices that are managed by your organization.

-With Azure AD Conditional Access, you can require that an administrator’s device be registered with Azure AD and identified as compliant by Microsoft Intune.
+With Azure AD Conditional Access, you can require an administrator’s device be registered with Azure AD and identified as compliant by Microsoft Intune.

 A device that Azure AD marks as compliant ensures that it: